[My "altar", part of it, as it appeared when "Father Will" came for counseling. Photo by Michael G. Reed. Click to enlarge the image.]

 "unnamed occluded god(s)" where

-in the wound which is a blessing one
+in the wound which is a blessing onemight awaken and make "a broken music"

 rather than a bliss-ninny, one-note